 In this bi-lingual book, with illustrations and activities, you get a sense of a 300 year old lifestyle – how people lived, where they worked, what they did for fun.

 Flashback: Pune has the special feature of using the BooksPlus app or QR codes to access free videos as you read.

 Edition 1, Feb 2017, launched at The Orchid School, Pune by Lalita Iyer, journalist and best selling author.

 Edition 2, Feb 2018, launched at MonaLisa Kalagram, Pune, by Sujata Dharap, Raju Sutar – acclaimed artists and Indutai, the oldest Punekar at 107 years.

 Stories of Cricket and India intersect with lightly textured poetry and prose.
 Thought links can induce you to set off on multiple self directed explorations.

-Arpil 2019, Soft launch at the Lit Bug Fest in Pune
+Arpil 2019, First Outing at the Lit Bug Fest in Pune

 Learn about a gentle genius in this tribute to Pt.
 Firoz Dastur, a vocalist of Hindustani music.
 Readers get little insights into a rare role model for today’s times and can listen to clips of classical music and interviews.